paddy-exe/Godot-RealTimeCaustics/README.md

 * [X] Luminance fade
 * [X] Edge fade
 * [X] "Underwater camera" -> caustics are being shown when camera is inside the caustics volume
-* [ ] Box Volume is getting rendered in a semi-transparent color -> should be invisible

 ## Showcase